 Research

-I’ve been particularly interested in studying message passing algorithms for the estimation problems mentioned above, which is a class of iterative algorithms that are fast to implement and achieve statistical optimality in various problems.
-I studied both belief propagation and approximate message passing (AMP) as two types of message passing algorithms.
+During my PhD, I focused extensively on message passing algorithms for statistical estimation: a class of computationally efficient, iterative methods that can achieve statistical optimality across various problems.
+I studied both belief propagation and approximate message passing (AMP).

 Interests: